Operation Bringing Home the Goods: Raid and siege

-Riots and protests
+Riots, protests, kidnappings

 A wave of Palestinian unrest followed the raid.
 Gunmen kidnapped the director of the International Red Cross in Gaza, and two French citizens and a Korean were seized from a hotel in Gaza City, one of whom was shot dead by security forces.
 A British Council cultural center in Gaza was set on fire and a European Union compound was stormed.
 The border crossing between Gaza and Egypt was shut for the day after European monitors withdrew because of security threats.
 Militants briefly held an American teacher at the Arab American University in Jenin and two Australian teachers in northern Gaza for two hours before being released.
 Al-Aqsa Martyrs' Brigades in Gaza City warned US and UK nationals to leave the Palestinian territories immediately.
 Hundreds of Palestinians in Gaza and the West Bank demonstrated against the Israeli raid and what they considered the complicity of western governments.
 Some of the kidnappers demanded that the army halt its operation in Jericho and threatened to hurt their captives.
 One kidnapper in Nablus told Ynet: "If the operation won't end we'll execute captives".

 Some 15,000 Palestinians held a protest march in Gaza City, and militants vowed renewed attacks against Israel.
 In Nablus, hundreds chanted anti-Abbas slogans during a protest.
 Most business owners in the Gaza Strip began shutting down their stores in protest of the operation, thereby launching a spontaneous general strike.
 All the armed Palestinian organizations except Hamas' al-Qassam Brigades issued statements threatening to harm Israel should it not halt the operation.
 Meanwhile, the Israel Prison Service decided to raise the alert level in all Israeli prisons where Palestinian security prisoners were being held.
 All prison guards were asked to be extremely alert to the prisoners' behavior in order to prevent any plan of initiating riots.